 Preschooler quickly shows significant decrease in meltdowns

 This young boy had at least one outburst every day, which could last up to an hour and typically involved throwing items, including chairs.
-His OT began providing rhythmic movements and reflex integration activities from the Brain and Sensory Foundations course, and by their third weekly session there were substantial improvements in his emotional regulation: His family reported that outbursts had decreased from daily to just once per week!
+His OT began providing rhythmic movements and reflex integration activities from the Brain and Sensory Foundations course, and by their third weekly session there were substantial improvements in his emotional regulation: His family reported that outbursts had decreased from daily to just once per week.
+After 8 weeks of these movements his meltdowns have reduced to 5 minutes in length, and he no longer throws things!

 Submitted by Taylor Spaulding, OTR/L